-Florida Estate Planning
+Elite Estate Planning

 A solid estate plan will protect you, your family, and your assets during your lifetime and beyond.
 Your estate plan begins with a will or a living trust to pass assets after your death, but a comprehensive estate plan includes many other elements.
 Some examples include advance healthcare directives, powers of attorney, and provision for guardianship of minor children.

 Estate Planning is Essential for Everyone

 If you think you’re too young, have too little income, or do not own enough assets to need an estate plan, you’re in good company.
 These beliefs are common, but they’re also mistaken.
-And, that misinformation can have serious consequences.
+And that misinformation can have serious consequences.

-Virtually everyone has something they would like passed along to a specific person, even if those items do not have significant monetary value.
+Virtually everyone has something they would like passed along to a specific person, even if they do not have a significant monetary value.
 And, most of us would prefer to choose the person who will inventory and distribute our belongings when we are gone, rather than leaving that task to chance.
-But, that’s just one reason to plan ahead.
+But that’s just one reason to plan.
 There’s much more to an estate plan than directions for passing property after your death.

 Some key elements in a comprehensive estate plan include:

-A will or living trust to pass property after your death
+- A will or living trust to pass property after your death

-Advance healthcare directives to make your wishes known and appoint a trusted person to make medical decisions if you become incapacitated
+- Advance healthcare directives to make your wishes known and appoint a trusted person to make medical decisions if you become incapacitated

-Powers of attorney to ensure that the person you choose can manage your financial and other affairs if you become incapacitated
+- Powers of attorney to ensure that the person you choose can manage your financial and other affairs if you become incapacitated

-Provision for the care and support of your children if you pass away while they are minors
+- Provision for the care and support of your children if you pass away while they are minors